Our Enterprise Optometrist Explains

 There is no absolute, totally foolproof cure for computer vision.
 However, our Enterprise optometrist can help to relieve your discomfort and restore your comfortable vision.
 Here are a few tried and true solutions that may work for you:

 - Wear eyeglasses or contact lenses that are specialized for computer vision.
 With custom tints and lens coatings that are anti-glare and protect against blue light, this eyewear may be suitable for you even if you don’t require vision correction.

 - Rearrange the position of your computer screen and keyboard in relation to your chair.
 Our eye care specialists will provide you with helpful tips on how to set up your workstation, as well as the best task lighting to eliminate eyestrain.

 - Give your eyes time to rest.
 Take breaks from gazing at your computer, look off into the distance to allow your eyes to refocus.
 Remember the 20-20-20 rule: look 20 feet into the distance for 20 seconds every 20 minutes.

 - Blink often enough to keep the surface of your eyes well lubricated.
 If you suffer from dry eyes, we may recommend using lubricating artificial tears eye drops.

 Managing Computer Vision

 The best way to keep computer vision under control is to practice a combination of prevention and relieving your symptoms.
 Our Enterprise optometrist can help you with this!
-Call Family Eye Center to book an evaluation today.
+Call Family Eye & Laser to book an evaluation today.